Olympus E-600 versus Olympus E-410

 |Panasonic L10 (⇒ lft | rgt)||Four Thirds||10.0||3648||2736||no||21.3||10.8||429||55|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The E-600 and the E-410 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Olympus E-600 and Olympus E-410 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Olympus E-600 and Olympus E-410 in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.